lucy-sha512/archethic-docs/docs/learn/token.md

 title: Tokens
 ---

-The token is an important feature of Archethic.
+An essential component of Arch Ethic is the `token`.
-Nowadays, our world is transforming towards digitalization and tokenization with new use cases and trends (royalties, collection, proof of ownership, etc.)
+With new use cases and trends, our world is currently evolving toward digitalization and tokenization (royalties, collection, proof of ownership, etc.)

-Archethic allows users to create and transaction with an unlimited-defined (custom) token natively.
+Users of Arch Ethic have the native ability to create and transact with an unlimited-defined (custom) token.

 ## Native

-Archethic tokens are considered as native as for developers, there is no need to create a smart contract to mint or transfer tokens.
+Arch Ethic tokens are considered as native  for developers, there is no need to create a smart contract to mint or transfer tokens.

-The transaction's structure support - since its design, asn extension of the ledger model (more than UCO-only transaction)
+The transaction's structure support  its design  and extension of the ledger model (more than UCO-only transaction)

-All the layers of complexity have been removed to make them efficient and performant.

-Because of this, the transfer of tokens is simple as a transfer of UCO (just UTXO), making it fast and cheap.
+To make them effective and performant, all traces of complexity have been eliminated.
+This makes the transfer of tokens as straightforward as the transfer of UCO (just UTXO), making it quick and affordable.

 ## Standardized

-Archethic's tokens are also unified through a specification to help implementers, developers and users to have a clear understanding of their definition
+Arch Ethic's tokens are also unified through a specification to help implementers, developers and users to have a clear understanding of their definition.

-For more details please take a look at the [AEIP-2](https://github.com/archethic-foundation/aeip/blob/main/AEIP-2.md)
+For more details please take a look at the [AEIP-2](https://github.com/Arch Ethic-foundation/aeip/blob/main/AEIP-2.md)

 ## Creation